Connect this data source on your own, using the Hunters platform.

 Table name: microsoft_purview

-Microsoft Purview logs provide detailed records of activities related to data governance and compliance across an organization's data estate.
-These logs capture information on actions such as data classification, access requests, policy enforcement, and auditing activities within Microsoft Purview.
-By analyzing these logs, organizations can track how data is being used, identify potential compliance risks, ensure data protection policies are adhered to, and maintain a transparent record for audit purposes.
-These logs are crucial for maintaining data governance, supporting regulatory compliance, and enhancing overall data security.
+Microsoft 365 Purview (Unified Audit Log) events provide detailed records of Information Protection and Sensitivity Label activities across Microsoft 365 services.
+These logs capture information on actions such as sensitivity label applications, label changes, protection type modifications, and email/content protection events within Microsoft 365 applications (Outlook, SharePoint, OneDrive, Teams, etc.).
+By analyzing these logs, organizations can track how sensitivity labels are being applied, identify data protection policy compliance, ensure information protection policies are adhered to, and maintain a transparent record for audit purposes.
+These logs are crucial for maintaining Microsoft 365 compliance, supporting regulatory requirements, and enhancing overall data security.

 Learn more here.